 Warstein, Germany, twinned with Hebden Royd

-Warstein is in the north of the Sauerland, a land of hills, lakes and forests, which gives way to the North German plain.
-The industrial area of the Ruhr is about an hour's drive away to the west.
-Stadt Warstein lies in the administrative area of Soest which is about half way between Dortmund and Kassel.
+Warstein is in the north of the Sauerland.
+A land of hills, lakes and forests, which gives way to the North German plain.
+The industrial area of the Ruhr is about a hour's drive to the west.
+Stadt Warstein lies in the administrative area of Soest, which is between Dortmund and Kassel.

-Warstein itself lies in a valley and has a number of small villages in the hills and valleys around it, in this respect it is not dissimilar to Hebden Bridge.
-With about 30,000 inhabitants, it is, however, a larger town and, with over half its area wooded, forestry is important.
+Warstein is in a valley with a number of small villages in the hills and valleys around it.
+This is similar to Hebden Bridge, but it is larger with population of around 30,000 people.
+Over half its area is wooded and its forestry is important.

-Due to its location, though, it is not only an industrial town, but also a popular holiday area offering, among other things, watersports, and walking with plenty of accommodation and camping available.
+Although it is an industrial town, it is also a popular holiday area.
+It offers, watersports, walking, plenty of accommodation, camping and more.
 There is a wildlife park and interesting caves with stalactites and nearby is the Moehnesee and the Moehne Dam.

-There has been a connection between the schools of our towns for some time but the link with Warstein became an official twinning in 1995, thus completing a three way link connecting St Pol, Warstein and Hebden Royd.
+There has been a connection between the schools of our towns for some time.
+The link with Warstein became an official twinning in 1995.
+This made a three way link connecting St Pol, Warstein and Hebden Royd.